-- Indents
+- ■ Indents

 - Line spacing

-- Spacing above/below the paragraph
+- Spacing above/below a paragraph

-- Paragraph alignment (left, right, centered, or justified)
+- Paragraph alignment

-- Hyphenation (performed automatically)
+- Hyphenation settings

 - Tabs

 Paragraph formats always apply to complete paragraphs.
 Changes to paragraph formatting affect the entire paragraph in which the text cursor is positioned.
 If you select multiple paragraphs, all the selected paragraphs are affected.